UK Visas

 The UK Global Talent Visa authorizes an eligible leader or potential leader in digital technology, arts and culture, or academia and research, to live and work in the UK for up to 5 years.

-The Global Talent Visa can be renewed for up to 5 years and has an option to apply for Indefinite Leave to Remain (i.e., permanent settlement) in the United Kingdom after 3 years or 5 years (depending on various factors) and meeting other eligibility criteria.
+The UK Global Talent Visa can be renewed for up to 5 years and has an option to apply for Indefinite Leave to Remain (i.e., permanent settlement) in the United Kingdom after 3 years or 5 years (depending on various factors) and meeting other eligibility criteria.

 UK High Potential Individual Visa?